Your Guide To Designing, Making & Selling Laser Cut Products

 Step 3: Set A Retail Price That Feels About Right

-Using the information above coupled with knowing the competitive market price for Christmas decorations is around $6 each, a retail price target of $5.99 is a good place to start.
+Using the information above coupled with knowing the competitive market price, you can set a retail price.

 1. Minimum Order Size